Blade Qualities

 Powder High-Speed Steel (ASP)

-Properties: Highest wear resistance and toughness
+Properties: Highest wear resistance and impact resistance

 Use: Precision tools, optimal performance